galczo5/mythical-angular/content/posts/zoneless.md

 I think that it's better to start without zones than converting when app is almost ready, and I recommend doing it even for small apps.

-I will publish the comparison of the performance very soon, for today it's all.
+I will publish the comparison of the performance very soon, for today that's all.

 Thanks for reading!

 PS.
-I know that posted Angular code may be complicated, but still I think that it's worth exploring it.
+I know that posted Angular code may be complicated, but I still think that it's worth exploring it.